msmur/blog/content/categories/learnings/_index.md

 ---
 title: "Learnings"
-description: "Reflections on the things I have and am learning.
-Geared towards software engineering but not limited as such."
+description: "Reflections on the things I have learned and am learning.
+Geared towards software engineering takes"
 ---